reillychase/FusionPBX-Install-Guide-Debian/README.md

     }

 ## In the server Listen 443 section, add this to the end:
 This allows only admins to access the xml directory, but customer1 can access /xm/customer1 where that customer's configs are.
-If I later set up customer2, they wouldn't be able to access configss in directories other than their own.
+If I later set up customer2, they wouldn't be able to access configs in directories other than their own.

     location ^~ /app/provision/ {
         include /etc/nginx/includes/admin-ips;